New Zealand · 2026

 GST Rate History

-New Zealand introduced GST on 1 October 1986 as part of a major tax reform that also reduced income tax rates.
-It has only changed twice since introduction, making NZ's GST system one of the most stable in the world.
+New Zealand introduced GST on 1 October 1986 as part of the Fourth Labour Government's tax reforms (alongside large income tax cuts).
+The rate has changed only twice since then — making NZ's GST one of the most stable consumption tax systems in the OECD.

 Why has the rate stayed at 15%?
-The 2010 increase was part of a revenue-neutral "tax switch" — GST was raised while income tax rates were cut.
-Since then, no government has proposed a further increase, and the broad-base, low-rate philosophy underpinning NZ's GST has remained politically stable across both major parties.
+The 2010 increase was part of a revenue-neutral "tax switch" — GST was raised while personal income tax rates were cut.
+No government has proposed a further increase since, and the broad-base, low-rate philosophy underpinning NZ's GST has remained stable across both major parties.
+The NZD 60,000 registration threshold has also been unchanged since 1 October 2009.

 Important Disclaimer